midenok/server-demo/README-ENG.md

 If the task is delegated to a dedicated worker thread, then that thread owns the task -- during the execution inside worker thread the task is kept in its private memory (`TaskHolder` class).
 To avoid object copying, theoretically the task can be created already inside the thread's memory with help of placement new operator.
 However, copy is not the bin problem because it is designed for a task to be as small as possible (comparable to function arguments passed through stack).
 Current implementation limits maximum size of task to 96 bytes (see `TaskHolder`) at compilation time.

+In case task delegated to a worker thread, the life span `ConnectionCtx` is increased to the life span of a task, because the task uses `ConnectionCtx` resources.
+Wherein `ConnectionCtx` can disconnect peer at any time as long as the resources used by the task will still be available.

+#### Server working scheme